20 From 76: My Favorite Films Of 1976

 And I could probably take a little more.

-I think that this is kind of a small milestone of Truffaut's work in that it sort of displays the accumulation of his particular brand of expressive film-making.
-Small Change demonstrate's the director's ability to connect different episodes of childlike spontaneity and film them in an order that, along with the few bits of intersected, scripted dialogue from adults, allows the pieces to coagulate into a cohesive piece of cinema that chimes at the heart with both it's light laughter and it's growing pains at the same time.
+L'Argent is considered as somewhat of a small milestone in Francois' career in that it is a piece of everyday expressionism that sort of displays the accumulation of his particular brand of distinctive filmmaking.
+Small Change is a revelation of the director's ability to connect different episodes of childlike spontaneity and behavior and film them in an order that, along with the few bits of intersected, scripted dialogue from adults, allows all the various pieces to coagulate into a cohesive work of cinema that follows a typical day in the classroom and the many mountain climbing micro-challenges that can shape a kid's view of the world.
+And with its combo of light laughter and display of elementary level growing pains, L'Arbent de poche does so in a very warm way that chimes at the heart while also reminding us of the daily obstacles that come from going to school in the earliest years of one's life.

 Honestly,